shay0129/ctf-challenge-solution/README.md

 3. **Extensions:** Adds advanced security options like extended master secrets.

 ---

 #### **3. Client Key Exchange**
-- **Purpose:** Shares the pre-master secret with the server, encrypted using the server’s public key.
+- **Purpose:** The `Client Key Exchange` step ensures secure communication by sharing the `pre-master secret` with the server.
+This secret is encrypted using the `server's public key`, making it accessible only to the intended recipient.
 - **Key Components:**
-  - **Pre-Master Secret:** Used to derive the master secret for symmetric encryption.
+  - **Pre-Master Secret:** A randomly generated value used to derive the `master secret`, enabling secure symmetric encryption.
-  - **Encrypted Pre-Master Secret:** Secures the shared secret during transit.
+  - **Encrypted Pre-Master Secret:** Protects the pre-master secret during transit, ensuring that only the server can decrypt it.
 ```python
 def send_client_key_exchange(self)-> None: